Public Transport in Taipei: Apps, Tickets & Tips 2026

 Quick Check before boarding

-ROAMMATE ADVICE: For virtually every trip → get an EasyCard (NT$100 non-refundable card fee, widely available).
-It gives you the lowest MRT fares, 20% bus transfer discount, and works at 7-Eleven, FamilyMart and YouBike.
-The Taipei Fun Pass (unlimited rides) is expensive at NT$1.900–2.200 and only worth it if you combine heavy MRT use with the included attractions.
+Roammate advice For virtually every trip: get an EasyCard (NT$100 non-refundable card fee).
+Lowest MRT fares, 20% bus transfer discount, and accepted at 7-Eleven, FamilyMart and YouBike.
+The Taipei Fun Pass (NT$1.900–2.200 unlimited) only beats EasyCard if you combine heavy MRT use with the included attractions.

 Ticket Type Price (2026) Validity When to choose?